BuzzFlash, May 22, 2018

 Blog postings by CEPR staff and updates on the latest briefings and activities at the Center for Economic and Policy Research.

 Beat the Press is Dean Baker's commentary on economic reporting.
-Dean Baker is co-director of the Center for Economic and Policy Research (CEPR).
+Dean Baker is senior economist at the Center for Economic and Policy Research (CEPR).